Rosef-Engineering/requirements-and-architecture/README.md

 ## More About Us

 For more information about our cause please see [rosef.rs](https://rosef.rs/).
-If you wish to support us financially, please visit [rosef.rs/support](https://rosef.rs/support). <!--TODO setup forwarding to youtube channel? (talk to Katarina)-->
+If you wish to support us financially, please visit [rosef.rs/support](https://rosef.rs/support). <!--TODO setup forwarding to youtube channel? (discuss with Katarina)-->